 Litecoin faces the same long-term security budget challenge as Bitcoin — block rewards halve every four years (next halving July 2027), and transaction fees must eventually replace subsidies to sustain mining.
 LTC's lower market cap means the security budget is proportionally thinner than Bitcoin's.

-Despite a hashrate that tripled since early 2024 (reaching 2.7 PH/s), Litecoin's Scrypt-based mining is dominated by a relatively small number of ASIC manufacturers and large mining operations, creating potential centralization vectors.
+Despite a hashrate that tripled since early 2024, Litecoin's Scrypt-based mining is dominated by a relatively small number of ASIC manufacturers and large mining operations, creating potential centralization vectors in mining hardware and pool distribution.

 Frequently Asked Questions